TOP Fire Extinguishers Comparison Table

 The best place for it on a boat is in an easily accessible location.
 Make sure to keep it somewhere where you can reach it quickly in case of an emergency.
 Additionally, make sure that the boat extinguisher is properly secured so that it will not move around while the boat is in motion.
 This will help to ensure that it's always available when you need it.

-The best place for a fire extinguisher on an RV is near the kitchen area.
+The best place for a fire extinguisher on and your boat is near the kitchen area.
 This will allow you to have quick and easy access to it in case of a kitchen fire.
-Additionally, make sure that it's within reach so that you do not have to leave the cooking area to retrieve it.
+Additionally, make sure that it’s within reach so that you do not have to leave the cooking area to retrieve it.

 Fire extinguisher installing